Learn the extensive history of Saratoga Springs’s natural mineral springs created millions of years ago.

 Hall of Springs and Reflecting Pool

 With its story-filled buildings, rich history, and delicious mineral spring water, it’s no wonder why guests feel great after their Saratoga Springs visit.
-I will be back to partake in a mineral bath, a concert at the Saratoga Performing Arts Center, and once again stoke my love affair with water.
+I will surely be back to partake in a mineral bath, a concert at the Saratoga Performing Arts Center, and once again stoke my love affair with water.

 To learn more about Saratoga Springs’ History, visit discoversaratoga.org.

-OPL Naturalist Yvonne Dwyer
+Written by Yvonne Dwyer